clowdr-app/clowdr/README.md

 This repository uses Prettier for auto-formatting and checks for both pushes and PRs.

+BCP: Is this something I need to do?

 ## Notes

 - The `Procfile` is used by Heroku to determine what services to run.
 We can add more microservices to it in future.

 ## GitHub Actions Configuration (/Secrets)

+BCP: Is this something I need to do?

 | Secret                       | Value                                                                     |
 | ---------------------------- | ------------------------------------------------------------------------- |